 Question: Can I get a full workout without any equipment?

 Answer: Absolutely.
 Bodyweight workouts can build strength, burn calories, and take up very little room.
-Moves like pushups, squats, lunges, planks, and burpees are classics for a reason.
+Moves like push ups, squats, lunges, planks, and burpees are classics for a reason.
 If you want more variety, there are plenty of free online videos that show creative bodyweight routines for small spaces.

 Question: What’s a good way to stay motivated at home?